michal-hynek/secret-santa/README.md

 Secret Santa Programming Challenge

 ## Description
 Write a program that will assign Secret Santa for each person in the database.
-The endpoint that should return list is `POST /lists/random`.
+The endpoint that should return list is `GET /lists/random`.

 ## Run locally
 ```